 iv.
 CIRB approval of the Study-Specific Worksheet About Local Context; and

 v.
-CIRB-approved informed consent document modified to include required local elements.
+CIRB-approved informed consent document modified to include required local boilerplate language.

 c.
 In the UTHSC IRB Memphis Form 1: Study/Project Application, Section 3.0, list all key study personnel associated with the research study.
 Alternatively, list the principal investigator, study coordinator/contact, and if applicable, list the appropriate Research Administrative Specialist.
 In addition, upload a spreadsheet of all key study personnel associated with the study, including who will have access to the research records, who will be obtaining informed consent, and the dates of completion of the online CITI course.